Rules, Policies and Procedures 2022-2023

 · Shorts may be worn during warm weather, not tight or short (must come down to the tips of the finger tips or less than 4 inches above the knee).

-· No tank tops (any sleeveless shirt that does not go to the shoulder edge), biker shorts, halters (bare backs), midriffs (skin exposed when arms are raised), or cut-offs (sleeves/legs), or any clothing with gaping openings.
+· No tank tops (any sleeveless shirt that does not go to the shoulder edge), biker shorts, halters (bare backs), midriffs (skin exposed when arms are raised), cut-offs (sleeves/legs), or any clothing with gaping openings.

 · No pajamas, slippers and clothing that allow under-garments to be exposed.